-This was a presentation by Judy Oakden as an external evaluator and Clare Bear as a commissioner at the 2013 ANZEA Conference, in Wellington.
+Judy Oakden (external evaluator) and Clare Bear (commissioner) presented this paper at the 2013 ANZEA Conference, in Wellington.

-- at the scoping, relationship building and contracting stages
+- the scoping, relationship building and contracting stages

-- in the way external evaluators engaged with commissioners to design a multi-purpose evaluation approach
+- the way external evaluators engaged with commissioners to design a multi-purpose evaluation approach

 - the stance taken to project management and client engagement

-planning communication processes from the outset, including how findings would be communicated with stakeholders.
+- planning communication from the outset, which ensured findings were communicated with stakeholders.

 Using a Complementary Evaluation Approach

-Presentation by Carol Much, Nicola Maw and Judy Oakden at the 2012 ANZEA Conference, in Hamilton.
+Carol Much, Nicola Maw and Judy Oakden presented this paper at the 2012 ANZEA Conference, in Hamilton.

-Complementary evaluation is a valuable approach that not only meets demands for efficiency and effectiveness but also aligns with established good practice in evaluation.
-In particular, complementary evaluation facilitates relationship building and capacity building.
+Complementary evaluation is a valuable approach that not only meets demands for efficiency and effectiveness but also aligns with proven good practice in evaluation.
+Complementary evaluation can promote relationship building and capacity building.
 This paper presented a theoretical perspective, an applied perspective and a “lived” perspective on the benefits of using this approach.
-This session was for people who commission evaluation, conduct evaluation and others who wanted to learn of ways of working in collaborative environments.
+The session was for people who commission evaluation, conduct evaluation and for those who wanted to learn of ways of working in collaborative environments.

-- authentic, enabling a wide range of people to engage in a fair and transparent process, and to come to well understood judgments about the evaluand
+- genuine: enabling a wide range of people to engage in a fair and transparent way, and to come to well understood judgments about the evaluand

-- robust, as the best possible use of existing and new data is effectively navigated and multiple perspectives are valued in the data gathering
+- robust: with the best possible use of existing and new data, and with multiple perspectives and values included in the data gathering

-- pragmatic, as the approach is easily implemented and flexible enough to adapt to the needs of different organisations, whilst keeping the integrity of the model itself.
+- practical: easily implemented and flexible enough to adapt to the needs of different organisations, while keeping the integrity of the model.

 Approaches for Assessing Progress in Building Relationships

-Presentation by Fiona Cram and Judy Oakden at the 2012 Australasian Evaluation Society International Conference in Adelaide, Australia.
+Fiona Cram and Judy Oakden presented this paper at the 2012 Australasian Evaluation Society International Conference in Adelaide, Australia.